18F/micropurchase/README.md

 ### Ignored Brakeman warnings

 Sometimes Brakeman will report a false positive.
 In cases like these, the warnings will be ignored.
 Ignored warnings are declared in `config/brakeman.ignore`.
 This file contains a machine-readable list of all ignored warnings.
 Any ignored warning will contain a note explaining (or linking to an explanation of) why the warning is ignored.

+## 18F Processes

+For information about working as part of the Micropurchase team, see the [onboarding docs](doc/onboarding.md).

+To see how the team handles technical debt, see the [technical debt docs](doc/technical_debt.md).

 ## Public domain